 Take regular exercise

 Physical activity is thought to help reduce the risk of erection problems by improving the function of the endothelium, the inner lining of blood vessels that helps blood to flow smoothly.
-Men between the ages of 19 and 64 should aim for 150 minutes of moderate-intensity activity such as cycling or brisk walking every week, as well as two sessions of muscle-strengthening activities a week.
-For instance, you could work out with weights, do push-ups, sit-ups and other similar exercises, or you could do a spot of hard work in the garden, such as digging and shovelling.
+Men between the ages of 19 and 64 should aim for 150 minutes of moderate-intensity activity such as cycling or brisk walking every week (though cycling in this instance may not be ideal as it may damage key blood vessels, which may lead to erection problems (ii) ).
+Adult males should also do two sessions of muscle-strengthening activities a week – for instance, you could work out with weights, do push-ups, sit-ups and other similar exercises, or you could do a spot of hard work in the garden, such as digging and shovelling.

 Lower your stress levels